 The wiring harness plays a key role in this change.
 As a critical component of modern vehicles that enables electrification, networking and autonomous driving, it must meet the new requirements for modularity.

 This lecture by Prof. Dr.-Ing.
-Alexander Schönmann, Technical University of Ingolstadt, on January 28, 2025 as part of the trend outlook gives a comprehensive insight into the technological developments and trends in automobile manufacturing with the corresponding implications for on-board networks.
-It highlights how these technological innovations not only contribute to increased efficiency and sustainability, but also to the strategic transformation of the entire automotive industry.
+Alexander Schönmann, Technical University of Ingolstadt, on January 28, 2025 as part of the trend outlook provides a comprehensive insight into technological developments and trends in automotive manufacturing and their corresponding implications for on-board electrical systems.
+It highlights how these technological innovations contribute not only to increased efficiency and sustainability, but also to the strategic transformation of the entire automotive industry.